Best Nikon Z lenses

 |

-The build and image qualities reach a high level, with still a slight loss at large apertures, but we can applaud Nikon’s efforts to release a 50mm capable of competing with the f/1.4 Art that Sigma offered for DSLR.
+Build quality and image quality are both excellent, with still a slight loss at large apertures, but we can applaud Nikon’s efforts to release a 50mm capable of competing with the f/1.4 Art that Sigma offered for DDSLR.
 This 50mm f/1.8 is clearly of a different level than the previous f/1.8G and f/1.4G.
 The distortion is absent, as on the 50mm f/1.2 but, like the f/1.2, we face a significant vignetting, although it is still well corrected by software.
 The AF is, as for the 35mm, relatively fast and quiet.

 |---|---|---|---|---|---|---|---|---|---|---|